mendersoftware/mender-docs/01.Getting-started/04.Your-first-update-on-BeagleBone/docs.md

 &lt;DEVICE&gt; depends on where your SD card is placed.
 Normally this would be something like ***dev/mmcblk0*** or ***dev/sdb***.
 IF YOU POINT TO THE WRONG DEVICE YOU RISK TO OVERWRITE YOUR MACHINE DISK OR OTHER CONNECTED DISKS!!

-If you are unsure how to find you correct /dev, the Raspberry PI Foundation provide some nice references that can help you: [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md?target=_blank), [Mac OSX](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md?target=_blank), [Windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md?target=_blank).
+If you are unsure how to find the correct /dev, the Raspberry PI Foundation provide some nice references that can help you: [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md?target=_blank), [Mac OSX](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md?target=_blank), [Windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md?target=_blank).

 Once writing of the sdimg image has completed, take out the SD card and insert it into BeagleBone.

 You can verify the success by trying to turn on the BeagleBone:

-****MPORTANT***: The standard BeagleBone booting process will cause that the bootloader from internal flash storage will be used.
+****IMPORTANT***: The standard BeagleBone booting process will cause that the bootloader from internal flash storage will be used.
 In order to use the bootloader from SD card make sure that S2 (boot) button is pressed while powering on your BeagleBone (see image below).

 ![BeagleBone sdboot button](beaglebone_black_sdboot.jpg)